 Of course, the liquid air plant is dotted with storage tanks for the end products: spherical pressure tanks, "bullet" pressure tanks in the form of a cylinder with rounded ends, and large insulated storage tanks.
 Trucks hauling bullet tank trailers deliver the gases to end users.
 A liquid air plant is something that is easily taken for granted, but once it is seen for what it is, it becomes an exotic piece of local technology.
 [END OF SET 1]START | PREV | NEXT

-* THERMOPHOTOVOLTAICS FOR YOUR CAR: After being stranded in Des Moines, Iowa, for a few days in 2004 when the alternator in my Toyota went south, I was very interested to read an article from the MIT TECHNOLOGY REVIEW website ("An Alternative To Your Alternator" by Kevin Bullis) that involved work at MIT on using "thermophotovoltaic (TPV)" technology to provide a no-moving-parts replacement for the alternator.
+* THERMOPHOTOVOLTAICS FOR YOUR CAR: After being stranded in Des Moines, Iowa, for a few days in 2004 when the alternator in my Toyota went south, I was very interested to read an article from TECHNOLOGYREVIEW.com ("An Alternative To Your Alternator" by Kevin Bullis) that involved work at MIT on using "thermophotovoltaic (TPV)" technology to provide a no-moving-parts replacement for the alternator.

 TPV technology involves heating up a light-emitting material and using photovoltaic (PV) cells to convert the light emission into electricity.
 The idea has been around since the 1960s, but it's taken a long time to develop TPV devices that combine good efficiencies with low cost.
 The MIT scheme involves heating a tungsten heating element with gasoline.
 The heating element is etched to cover its surface with nanoscale pits that provide resonant chambers, producing light covering the proper wavelengths for use by the surrounding PV cells.
 An optical filter separates the heating element from the PV cells, with the filter passing wavelengths useful to the PV cells while reflecting other wavelengths back to the heating element, helping to keep it hot.